News Feed

 Zelensky's comments come as Ukrainian troops gradually withdraw across the front, struggling with critical manpower shortages and resource constraints.
 The future of Western military aid remains as uncertain as ever with the rise of Ukraine skeptic Trump to power as Kyiv's most powerful ally.

-The Ukrainian leader has long taken a firm 'no' stance on any negotiations with Russia.
+The Ukrainian leader has long taken a firm "no" stance on any negotiations with Russia.
 Kyiv emphasizes that Moscow easily breaks promises and that talks have failed over more than 10 years of war.

 "We have absolutely everything for this - we need peace," Zelensky told Reuters.

-Zelensky also commented on Kyiv's earlier offer to to buy and store liquefied natural gas (LNG) from the U.S. in Ukraine.
+Zelensky also commented on Kyiv's earlier offer to buy and store liquefied natural gas (LNG) from the U.S. in Ukraine.

 "It is very interesting for us, I know it's very interesting for the Trump administration," he said.
 "We are ready and willing to have contracts for LNG supplies to Ukraine.
-And of course, we will be a hub for the whole of Europe."
+And, of course, we will be a hub for the whole of Europe."